Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: State Estimation methods

-The first term in the the objective is known as the \textit{arrival cost} which serves to connect the decision variables of the current optimization problem with the estimates up to the previous time step.
+Throughout the paper, $N$ is used to denote the size of the horizon for optimization.
+For time steps up to $N$, that is, near the start of the process, the horizon size is kept equal to the number of time steps from the initial time up to that time. {The decision variables for the MHE optimization problem at any time step $k$ are the state vectors from step $k-N$ to $k$ out of which the vector at step $k$ is considered the final output for that step.
+The MHE algorithm implemented in this work has a similar objective function to \cite{rao2001constrained} with three components.
+The first component is known as the \textit{arrival cost} which serves to connect the decision variables of the current optimization problem with the estimates up to the previous time step.
 This effectively allows us to consider the impact of data prior to the current horizon in the estimation process.
-The second and third terms in the objective are penalties on the deviation of the estimates from the measurement data and the modeled dynamics respectively. $\mu, w_1$ and $w_2$ are the weights specifying our relative confidence on the past data and past estimates, the current measurement data, and the process model, and can be set by the modeler accordingly.
-The overall goal of the problem is to minimize $J[k]$ under the following constraints.
+The second and third components are penalties on the deviation of the estimates from the measurement data and the modeled dynamics respectively.
+The notations $\mu, w_1$ and $w_2$ are used to denote the weights specifying our relative confidence on the past data and past estimates, the current measurement data, and the process model, and can be set by the modeler accordingly.
+The goal of the problem is to minimize these errors over the decision vectors.
+The remaining implementation including a thorough description of the decision variables, the objective function, and the constraints is omitted from the main body of this article as it does not contribute directly to the results of this paper.
+Interested readers are referred to Appendix D and Appendix E for detailed implementation and notes on comparison with other existing MHE algorithms.
+Algebraic transformations allow us to write the problem as a convex QP which can be solved using readily available QP solvers like CPLEX or MATLAB's \texttt{quadprog} function.
+Next, we present a brief discussion on the usage of KFs for TSE.}